EngAAlex/VAIM/server/README.md

 Please note that the existing database will be wiped out.
 You might want to dump the existing database for backup following the [official documentation](https://neo4j.com/docs/operations-manual/current/backup-restore/offline-backup/).

 ### Start-up

+Client can be started using the start script in the ```scripts``` folder located in the root of this repository or manually as follows.

 First, make sure that the Neo4J server is up and running.